Darhlilove/thinkr/README.md

-# Thinkr - AI-Powered Google Cloud Certification Assistant
+# Thinkr - AI Grounding with Vector Search Demo

-A hybrid Next.js + Python application that helps with Google Cloud Certifications using advanced AI and vector search capabilities.
+A **demonstration application** showcasing AI grounding techniques with vector search capabilities, built using a hybrid Next.js + Python architecture.
+This project illustrates how to implement context-aware AI responses using BigQuery Vector Store and conversation history.

+> **Note**: This is primarily a technical demonstration of AI grounding and vector search implementation, using Google Cloud certifications as the domain example.

 ## 🏗️ Architecture